- Is Gatorade Healthy?

-When athletes are working out, they’re losing sweat and expending energy.
-The purpose of a “sports drink” is to replace that liquid as well as other necessary electrolytes and carbs to keep the athlete’s energy up as they continue to exert themselves (or recover).
-Even just being out in the heat can lead to dehydration, heat exhaustion, and heatstroke if you aren’t careful to replenish fluids and electrolytes.
+When athletes work out, they losing sweat and expend energy.
+The purpose of a “sports drink” is to replenish lost fluids, necessary electrolytes and carbohydrates, keeping the athlete’s energy up as they continue to exert themselves (or recover).

-To develop a recipe for a natural electrolyte sports drink, I did my best to achieve the proper proportions of needed electrolytes as well as mimic the fun taste of the flavor of Gatorade that my husband enjoys.
+When developing this recipe for a homemade, naturally-sweetened electrolyte drink, I did my best to achieve the proper proportions of needed electrolytes while mimicking the fun taste of the flavor of Gatorade that my husband enjoys.
 It irks me when he (a) spends $1+ a bottle on junk and (b) drinks the junk.
-I try to jump in when I know he’s going somewhere that he’ll want Gatorade and hand him our homemade electrolyte drink instead.
-Winking smile
+I try to jump in when I know he’s going somewhere that he’ll want Gatorade and hand him our homemade sports drink instead.

-I’m going to show you a lot of the math I did to figure out how to make a homemade electrolyte drink, so put your thinking caps on and I’ll grab my chalk.
+I’m going to show you a lot of the math I did to figure out how to make my own homemade electrolyte drink, so put your thinking caps on and I’ll grab my chalk.
 (I know, that dates me.
-I actually had a whiteboard when I taught but still think of chalkboards as the standard.)
+I had a whiteboard when I taught but still think of chalkboards as the standard.)
 Then we’ll make our own version!

 RELATED: Recover From A Concussion At Home